Ijazah: Hypothesis on origins of doctorate

-Differences Between an Ijazah and a Diploma
+Differences between an ijazah and a diploma

 The Western form of education is widely what is adapted today and used throughout the globe.
 This education system draws particular attention to a formal educational institution – the university.
 Groups of individuals are taught by a faculty composed of many professors, each recognized as experts in their respective fields, and upon completion of a curriculum students receive a diploma.
 The diploma is documentation verifying that the university institution as a whole recognizes a certain individual's knowledge and capabilities within a particular field of study.

-The Ijazah on the other hand has a much different approach in spreading knowledge.
+On the other hand, the Ijazah forums has a much different approach in spreading knowledge.
 Emphasis is placed on one to one instruction rather than the institution as a whole.
 With the emphasis being on the relationship between student and the instructor the location is not necessarily of significant importance; much of where the education is being attained depends on the subject matter being taught, religious matters were largely taught in mosques, medicine in hospitals, while other subjects may have been taught t in madrasas or other locations.
 Another distinction of an ijazah is that they could be more focused on a singular subject than a college diploma, where the student takes classes on a variety of subjects in order to become a more rounded scholar, an ijazah could be given to a student on a single book or the student could be given a general ijazah.
 Upon completion of education in a subject a student would be examined orally by their instructor, much like students are to present a thesis in the modern-day education system.
 If a student successfully completed examination, they were to receive certification stating the subject in which they had expertise through their individual instructor; this documentation was referred to as an Ijazah and unlike the diploma it was not associated with the institution it was attained but rather solely with the instructor.